gardener/gardener/hack/api-reference/core.md

 </td>
 <td>
 <p>Domain specifies the IngressDomain of the Seed cluster pointing to the ingress controller endpoint.
 It will be used
-to construct ingress URLs for system applications running in Shoot clusters.</p>
+to construct ingress URLs for system applications running in Shoot clusters.
+Once set this field is immutable.</p>
 </td>
 </tr>
 <tr>